Intellectual Property Policy

 Administration and Disputes

-This Intellectual Property Policy will be administered by the Office of Finance and Administration.
+This Intellectual Property Policy will be administered by the Administrative Services Office.
 Disputes concerning application of this policy will be resolved by a Review Panel of three members consisting of one member appointed by the President, a representative appointed by the creator or inventor, and a third member (who may be from outside the University) appointed by the other two representatives.
 If the third member has not been selected within thirty (30) days of the appointment of the other two, then, upon written request by either of the two members of the Review Panel, the President may select the third member of the panel.
 The Review Panel may determine the procedures it will follow.
 The Review Panel will facilitate a negotiated resolution of the issues if the parties request.

 If, after reviewing the initial materials provided by the University and the creator or inventor (here, the “Claimant”), the Review Panel decides that it can decide the issues without further information, then it shall so notify the parties of its decision.
 If the Review Panel feels that further information or investigation is needed, it may seek additional materials from one or more of the parties and may ask for briefing and oral arguments on the issues.
 After receiving and reviewing the information received, the Review Panel shall issue its decision and deliver that decision to the President and the Claimant.